-"body in which the relevant person has a beneficial interest" means a firm in which the relevant person is a partner or a body corporate of which the relevant person is a director, or in the securities of which the relevant person has a beneficial interest; "director" includes a member of the committee of management of a registered society within the meaning given by section 1(1) of the Co-operative and Community Benefit Societies Act 2014, other than a society registered as a credit union "land" excludes an easement, servitude, interest or right in or over land which does not carry with it a right for the relevant person (alone or jointly with another) to occupy the land or to receive income; "member" includes a co-opted member; "relevant period" means the period of 12 months ending with the day on which a member gives a notification for the purposes of section 30(1) or section 31(7), as the case may be, of the Localism Act; "securities" means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.
+"body in which the means a firm in which the relevant person is a partner or a relevant person has body corporate of which the relevant person is a director, or a beneficial interest" in the securities of which the relevant person has a beneficial interest; "director" includes a member of the committee of management of a registered society within the meaning given by section 1(1) of the Co-operative and Community Benefit Societies Act 2014, other than a society registered as a credit union "land" excludes an easement, servitude, interest or right in or over land which does not carry with it a right for the relevant person (alone or jointly with another) to occupy the land or to receive income; "member" includes a co-opted member; "relevant period" means the period of 12 months ending with the day on which relevant period , a member gives a notification for the purposes of section 30(1) or section 31(7), as the case may be, of the Localism Act; "securities" means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society. deposited with a building society.